 As a registered FCM, DBSI provides a wide array of services to a broad range of large institutional customers, both domestic and international.
 These customers are made up primarily of asset managers, hedge funds, pension funds, corporations, insurance companies and banks.
-DBSI's FCM business is comprised of listed derivatives.
-The offering includes clearing, settlement and collateral services and execution services for listed derivatives products.
-The listed derivatives product coverage extends across futures and options on interest rates, equity indices, foreign exchange and commodities, including energies, metals, softs and agriculturals.
+DBSI's FCM business is comprised of listed derivatives and cleared swaps.
+The offering includes clearing, settlement, collateral services and execution services for listed derivatives and cleared swap products.
+The listed derivatives product coverage extends across futures and options on interest rates, equity indices, foreign exchange and commodities, including energies, metals, softs and agricultural products.
 In addition, the FCM provides futures and options clearing services for its house trading businesses.
+The cleared swap product coverage extends to the clearing of rates derivative products.